Straits Forum: 17th Forum

 The seventeenth Straits Forum began on 15 June 2025 in Xiamen, Fujian.
 Former Taiwanese president and Kuomintang chairman Ma Ying-jeou attended the forum.
 Ma asserted that the promotion of peaceful cross-strait ties is "a common desire of individuals on both sides of the Taiwan Strait"; Ma also expressed hope that cross-strait cooperation would deepen based on both sides' adherence to the 1992 Consensus and opposition to Taiwanese independence.
 CPPCC Chairman Wang Huning also participated in the event and presented a speech.

 Ma's attendance was criticized by the Democratic Progressive Party (DPP), accusing Ma of "dancing in step with the Chinese Communists" and "undermining Taiwan's interests", with DPP legislator Chiu Chih-wei calling on Ma to be investigated by Taiwanese authorities for his comments.
 The Mainland Affairs Council in Taiwan further claimed that Ma's comments stood in contract to public sentiment and expressed regret over them.
 The Kuomintang, in response, accused the DPP of applying double standards, claiming that the DPP remains silent when its own politicians visit mainland China; executive director of the Ma Ying-jeou Foundation Hsiao Hsu-tsen further asserted that Ma's visit obeyed Taiwanese cross-strait law, and that the 1992 Consensus is "grounded in the Constitution of the Republic of China".

+18th Forum

+The eighteenth Straits Forum will be held in Xiamen, Fujian, on 13 June 2026, under the theme of "Expanding people-to-people exchanges and deepening integrated development".
+The Kuomintang is expected to send a delegation led by Vice Chairman Chang Jung-kung.

+Ahead of the conference, Taiwan's Mainland Affairs Council began rejecting travel permits for both central and local government officials, barring them from attending the forum, which spokesperson Liang Wen-chieh criticized as a "Chinese Communist Party united front platform".
+Members of the opposition Kuomintang would not be among the officials barred from attending.